PoorHttp/PoorWSGI/doc/documentation.rst

 HTTP Digest Auth
 ~~~~~~~~~~~~~~~~

 PoorWSGI supports HTTP Digest Authorization from version 2.3.x.
+Supported features
-Supported are:
+are:

     * MD5, MD5-sess, SHA-256, SHA-256-sess algorithm, **MD5-sess** is default
     * none or auth quality of protection (qop), **auth** is default
     * nonce value timeout, so new hash will be count every N seconds,
       **300** sec (5min) is default
-    * ``nc`` header value from browser **is not checked** on server side now
+    * The ``nc`` header value from the browser **is not currently checked** on the
+      server side.

 Application settings
 ````````````````````

-There are some application options, which are used for HTTP Authorization configuration.
+There are some application options that are used for HTTP Authorization configuration.

     :secret_key:        Secret Key is used for generating ``nonce`` value,